 Unless you have a specific requirement where a certain file type is preferred over the other, you might easily get confused by the different options available.
-We’d be demystifying the different data delivery formats and modes along with their pros and cons in this post.
+We’d be demystifying the different data delivery formats pros cons in this post.

 CSV is a flat structure data format which is ideal only for small applications.
 Compared to XML and JSON, CSV demands less technical skills and can be accessed using most applications.
 The downside of using CSV is that the encoding has to be set in the application which handles the file for all the characters to display properly.
 CSV is not recommended for large-scale and complex data projects.

 XML is similar to JSON in many ways apart from a slightly higher processing power requirement.
 It supports nested structures like JSON and is the most popular data format on the web.
 If you are using the data for web related projects, XML can be a great fit.

 MS Excel is not a suitable data format for any serious big data project and is not offered as part of our solutions.
-You can read more on why MS Excel is not a good fit for data projects on our blog here.
+You can read more on why MS Excel is not a good fit for data projects.

 Dropbox, being a consumer-focused service is extremely easy to use.
 However, it has limits on the storage capacity and may not be a good option if you are expecting large amounts of data.